Münster Cathedral: Cathedral treasury

 The Domschatz of Münster Cathedral, which has been stored since 1981 in a specially built treasury chamber north of the cloisters, contains valuable sacred artworks from the time of the Carolingians to the 20th century, particularly goldsmithery and textiles from the Romanesque, Gothic and Baroque periods.
 Some of the liturgical equipment in the treasury is still in use.

 Over 700 items are on display in the treasury chamber, split over three floors.

 The bottom floor is mostly historic parament and liturgical equipment: two chasubles from the 14th century, late Gothic costumes with Italian silk, velvet and gold brocade, and gold brocade chasubles donated by Maria Theresa (her son Maximilian Francis was Prince-Bishop of Münster from 1784 until 1801).

 The middle level contains the most significant pieces in the cathedral treasury: former furnishings of the cathedral, like the so-called "speaking reliquaries", an image cycle by Hermann tom Ring, remains of Johann Brabender's rood screen and a series of monumental reliefs by Johann Mauritz Gröninger.

 The upper level uses selected examples to offer a tour through the art historical period found in the cathedral.

+The treasury is currently closed for renovation.